eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 }
 ```

-You can also record your own entry e.g. an `OtherTransaction` as following:
+You can also record your own entry e.g. an `OtherTransaction` as follows:

 ```kotlin
 wallet.transactionLogManager?.log(